heroqu/stream-generator/README.md

 Same code as at the top of the page, but now it works, as we got a real byte generator.
 And because we have chosen a very particular set of bytes we see a nice output.
 In general that is not always the case as some byte values would be shown as garbage or not be shown at all in regular terminal window.

-### Deterministic streams
+## Deterministic streams

-The stream is deterministic if underlying byte generator is deterministic.
-This leads us to a vast range of pseudo-random number generators available to choose from, but one has to be sure to use a deterministic one.
+The stream is deterministic (i.e. each instance produces the same exact sequence of data) if underlying byte generator is deterministic.
+This leads us to a vast range of pseudo-random number generators available to choose from, but not all of them are deterministic and one has to keep that in mind when selecting.

 ### Wrapping pseudo random number generators

+Then we want it to spit out bytes.
 Many random and pseudo-random number modules can easily produce integers (or array of integers) but not bytes out of the box.
-One can use a simple technique to wrap such a generator into byte generator:
+Yes, I know, there is neither **Integer**, nor **Byte** type in javascript.
+We do only have **Number** type for everything.
+But what we are talking about here is values, not types.

+Let's say we have a random number generator that produces integer values in the range of 0...(2^32-1) while we would like it to produce integer values in the range 0...255 which can be interpreted as bytes.
+The following simple technique can be used to achieve that:

 ```javascript
 // first we need some module with genuine deterministic pseudo-random